miroslawlis/bluetoothctl/README.md

 - PassKey: event fires when passkey confirmation is required to pair device. confirmPasskey(true) should be called in response to this event.

+- ScaningEnded: whene scanning has ended

+- Connected: whene device is connected

 **Basic usage**

 ```javascript